CiscoTestAutomation/examples/clean/full_clean_asr1k_iosxe/README.md

 - apply base configuration after reload
 - verifies the running image matches what was provided

+If the devices are not in stable state at the time of execution, pyATS Clean provides a built-in recovery mechanism, where it attempts to bring the device back to stable state by powercycling the device and then rebooting it from rommon with a known stable (golden) image.

 Please substitute your device IP addresses, credentials and image directories in the templates provided before use.